gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ```{=mediawiki}
 {{Note|The kernel [[NTFS]] driver is vastly more performant than the [[NTFS-3G]] [[FUSE]] driver [https://openbenchmarking.org/result/2009092-NE-NTFSCOMPA56].
 So, for gaming scenario, it is better to uninstall {{Pkg|ntfs-3g}} package as GUI file managers driven by [[udisks]] prefer it when present.}}
 ```
-If your Steam library resides in [NTFS](NTFS "NTFS"){.wikilink} partition it is probable that games residing there could not start.
+If your Steam library resides in [NTFS](NTFS "wikilink") partition it is probable that games residing there could not start.

 The trouble is that Wine uses a colon in its `{{ic|$WINEPREFIX/dosdevices}}`{=mediawiki} directory, and when mounted with the `{{ic|windows_names}}`{=mediawiki} option, is instructed to not create such colon names which can confuse